-Gene eral Checklist for Property Purchases Congregation's intentions discussed with Synod Approval by Synod Approval by Church Leaders/Parish Council Approval by Congregation Congregation mission plan prepared and the property purchase proposal is tested against this Registered valuation of the property obtained and is less than 90 days old Complete the Application for Approval to Purchase Property and forward it together with all other required documents to your Synod to forward with their approval to MCPC (Connexional Office): Market ValuationParish Strategy Floor Plan Site Plan Financial aspects of the project - including obtaining approval for any borrowing Parish accounts for the last 12 months - income and expenditure Parish Council approval Synod approval Investigate history of land and its acquisition by the vendor to ascertain any significance to the Treaty of Waitangi and the Land Commission.
-(See 1988 Conference Report Page 91-91 Land Commission, see Section 8 of this booklet) Criteria checklist prepared, against which to measure potential properties.
+☐ Congregation's intentions discussed with Synod

+Approval by Synod Approval by Church Leaders/Parish Council Approval by Congregation Congregation's mission plan prepared, and the property purchase proposal is tested agains this Registered valuation of the property obtained and is less than 90 days old Complete the Application for Approval to Purchase Property and forward it together with all other required documents to your Synod to forward with their approval to MCPC (Connexional Office): Market Valuation Parish Strategy Floor Plan Site Plan Financial aspects of the project - including obtaining approval for any borrowing Parish accounts for the last 12 months - income and expenditure Parish Council approval Synod approval Investigate the history of the land and its acquisition by the vendor to ascertain any significance to the Treaty of Waitangi and the Land Commission.
+(See 1988 Conference Report Page 9191 Land Commission, see Section 8 of this booklet) Criteria checklist prepared, against which to measure potential properties.
 (This section of the handbook has suggestions; add to this any other factors special to your situation) Will you need to borrow money?
-If so, the congregation, Synod and MCPC all need to give formal approval Registered valuation obtained for preferred property (a copy of the valuer's report must be included with the approval application to Synod and MCPC) Complete the Application for Approval to Purchase Property and forward it together with all other required documents to Synod who will forward to the Connexional Office with their approval Working party set up to oversee the sale and to engage parish solicitor and to investigate any issues that may restrict the sale Appoint real estate agent(s) (if required), a sole agency must have a definite end date Negotiate and agree purchase price and conditions Follow requirements with regard to the Agreement for Sale and Purchase and consider GST aspects of the sale Remember - the Agreement must be signed by BOA - not by the parish Building Report Insurance cover on the property to be arranged once the sale has been completed and title has transferred to the new owner Asbestos Management Plan (if one is not provided the parish will undertake to complete this) Land Story completed
+If so, the congregation, Synod and MCPC all need to give formal approval Registered valuation obtained for preferred property (a copy of the valuer's report must be included with the approval application to Synod and MCPC) Complete the Application for Approval to Purchase Property and forward it with all other required documents to Synod, who will forward it to the Connexional Office with Synod approval Working party set up to oversee the sale and engage BOA's lawyer, and investigate any issues that may restrict the sale Appoint real estate agent(s) (if required).
+A sole agency must have a definite end date Negotiate and agree on purchase price and conditions Follow requirements with regard to the Agreement for Sale and Purchase and consider GS aspects of the sale Remember -the BOA must sign the agreement not the parish Building Report Insurance cover on the property is to be arranged once the sale has been completed and the title has been transferred to the new owner Asbestos Management Plan (if one is not provided, the parish will undertake to complete) Kōrero Papatupu Whenua Land Story completed